KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 11. Typo: Found `[MagicMirror]` in file `index.md`: Replace it with `[MagicMirror²]`.
 12. Outdated: Found `MichMich/MagicMirror` in file `index.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 13. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+14. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-14. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+15. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-15. Recommendation: No ESLint configuration was found.
+16. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-JsonGraph by timdows](https://github.com/timdows/MMM-JsonGraph)